kdesai2018/ultimate-hackathon-starting-guide/README.md

 If you are an absolute beginner, welcome to your first hackathon!
 If you want to learn about what to expect from a hackathon checkout the [hackathon logistics](https://github.com/kdesai2018/ultimate-hackathon-starting-guide/tree/master/hackathon-logistics) guide.
 On the technical side, we'd recommend checking out the [terminal](https://github.com/kdesai2018/ultimate-hackathon-starting-guide/blob/master/getting-started-terminal/README.md) guide first, and then moving on to the [Github starter guide](https://github.com/kdesai2018/ultimate-hackathon-starting-guide/blob/master/getting-started-github/README.md).

 ## Who made this?
 This resource was made by [Freetail Hackers](http://freetailhackers.com/) at the [University of Texas at Austin](utexas.edu).
-We are a multidisciplinary student organization organizes [HackTX](http://hacktx.com/) annually. :heart:
+We are a multidisciplinary student organization that organizes [HackTX](http://hacktx.com/) annually. :heart:

 ## What was the inspiration for this guide?
 Our entire team is currently quarantining at home.
 With this abundance of free time, we decided to create a tool that would be useful for hackathons attendees and organizers around the world.